 The last chapter in my book was called, “Rewilding: a Term to Throw Away.”
 In it I spoke of how the word could change over time to become something else, and lose sight of the goal.
 The vision is what is important, not the word.
 We were rewilding before “rewilding” was a word to describe rewilding.
 It doesn’t really matter if these people continue to run the word rewilding into the ground.
 If people are alive in 500 years, it’s because they will have returned to a hunter-gatherer way of life.
 In the moment though, as someone trying to prepare people for the changes we are experiencing by uniting them under a common term, it is really, really annoying.

-8 Comments on “Rewilding, Dispatched”
+8 responses to “Rewilding, Dispatched”

-1. is it pronounced the same?
+is it pronounced the same?
 In any case the name is perfect for reconnecting to nature.

-• “Reconnecting to nature” is too vauge.
+“Reconnecting to nature” is too vauge.
 “Replanting in nature” is more like it.

 The first evokes images of staring at the horizon, at arms length, soaking up the air, giving nothing to the soil and plants, enjoying looking at them and feeling good during your visit.